anthonyharrison/sbom-manager/README.md

 The following options are supported:

 - *location* is within the data section and used to specify the location of the repository to store the SBOM files.
 A default location is used if this is not specified.
-The

 - *application* is within the scan section and is used to specify the name of the application to be used with the `--scan` option.
 A fully qualified path may need to be specified depending on the system configuration.